CloudBotIRC/CloudBot/README.md

 Unzip, and follow the install directions.

 ### Install
 Before you can run the bot, you need to install a few Python modules.
-These are `lXML`, `BeautifulSoup`, and `Enchant`.
+These are `lXML`, `BeautifulSoup`, `Enchant` and `HTTPlib2.
+You will allso need `pip` for MyGengo.
 On Debian based systems, these can be installed using the following commands:

 `sudo apt-get install python-lxml`

 `sudo apt-get install python-beautifulsoup`

 `sudo apt-get install python-enchant`

+`sudo apt-get install python-httplib2`

+`sudo apt-get install python-pip`

+Install mygengo with

+`sudo pip install mygengo`

 In addition, for .whois to work optimally, you must have `whois` installed.
 Again, on Debian based systems, install it with `sudo apt-get install whois`